cbworden/shake-doc/acknowledgments.rst

 Thank you, all.

-David Wald and Bruce Worden, December, 2015
+Bruce Worden & David Wald, December, 2015